 In response to an open call held through the Chiyoda City Culture and Art Plan, the non-governmental organization Command A, LLC. (http://www.commanda.info/) proposed what is now 3331 Arts Chiyoda.
 3331 Arts Chiyoda was established in 2010, reutilizing the former Rensei Junior High School that had closed in March 2005.

 3331 Arts Chiyoda is operated by Command A, LLC.
-Amongst the varied arts and cultural programming independently organized by Command A, the current AIR 3331 residence program was initiated with the aim of creating space and opportunity for international artists to undertake research and presentation.
+Amongst the varied arts and cultural programming independently organized by Command A, the current AIR 3331 residence program was initiated with the aim of creating space and opportunity for both domestic and overseas artists to undertake research and presentation.

 For those interested in the independent and alternative creative activities particular to urban space and a uniquely Japanese society, AIR 3331 welcomes you to experience our program under the mandate of "a space made for ourselves, by ourselves".

 As one pillar of AIR 3331, “AIR 3331 Open Call” is an open application residence program that accommodates domestic and international artists and creators.
-Welcoming the participation of individual and group initiatives in such fields as art, design, performance and fashion, to date* over 100 artists from Asia, North America, South America, Australia, Europe and other nationalities have joined 3331 to undertake projects, carry out research and produce new work that has led to the realization of countless exhibitions, workshops, and events of all types held right in the Tokyo community.
+Welcoming the participation of individual and group initiatives in fields such as art, design, performance and fashion, to date* over 190 artists from Asia, North America, South America, Australia, Europe and across the globe have joined 3331 to undertake projects, carry out research, and produce new work that has led to the realization of countless exhibitions, workshops, and events of all types held right in the Tokyo community.

 In support, residence coordinators are on hand to facilitate the realization of artists' activities during their stay.
-From production advice or interpretation for workshops and events to sharing knowledge of the Tokyo art scene, 3331 Arts Chiyoda's administrative staff members are always approachable. **
+From production advice or interpretation for workshops and events to sharing knowledge of both traditional and contemporary Tokyo, 3331 Arts Chiyoda's administrative staff members are always approachable.**

 **There are services included in the base residence fee, and optional services that require an additional fee.

 Through “AIR 3331 Special Invitation”, artists with a demonstrated international practice are invited by 3331 Arts Chiyoda to undertake targeted research and initiate art projects centering on surrounding communities.

 Since its initiation in 2011, the program has explored the “underlying diversity” and “regional character” encapsulated within Tokyo with 3331 Arts Chiyoda as a starting point, developing art projects that aim to generate a new sense of community.